 - Azure Virtual Machines provide on-demand, high-scale, secure, virtualized infrastructure using Windows or Linux servers.

-- ExpressRoute extends your on-premises networks into the Microsoft cloud over a private connection facilitated by a connectivity provider.
+- ExpressRoute extends your on-premises networks into the Microsoft cloud over a private connection, which is facilitated by a connectivity provider.

 - Network security groups limit network traffic to specific resources in a virtual network.
-A network security group contains a list of security rules that allow or deny inbound or outbound network traffic based on source or destination IP address, port, and protocol.
+A network security group contains a list of security rules that allow or deny inbound or outbound network traffic.
+The security rules are based on source or destination IP address, port, and protocol.

 - Resource groups act as logical containers for Azure resources.